conwetlab/ckanext-datarequests/README.md

 ### v1.1.0

-* New Compatibility with CKAN 2.8.0
+* New: Compatibility with CKAN 2.8.0
+* New: Somali translation (thanks to @SimuliChina)

 ### v1.0.0